|We’re proud to feature MaterniT21TM PLUS

 No confusion.
 Just simple, clear results.

 The MaterniT21 PLUS test reports simple positive or negative results.
 This gives you and your health care provider the clarity and confidence you need to plan effectively.
-This can mean preparing medically, emotionally, and financially for the birth of a child with special needs, including arranging for delivery in a medically appropriate setting.
 Please discuss all your prenatal testing options with your health care provider.

 The American College of Obstetricians and Gynecologists (ACOG) recommends that all pregnant women be offered a screening test for fetal chromosomal abnormalities, regardless of the woman’s age1.
 Testing may include: